neogeographica/singleplayer_scripts/desktop_integration/README.md

 > ```
 > (For XFCE, or for older versions of GNOME/KDE, you may need to use different commands.
 See the [UNIX & Linux StackExchange](https://unix.stackexchange.com/questions/419895/if-i-have-a-mime-type-how-do-i-get-its-associated-icon-from-the-current-appearan) for a more detailed discussion.)
 >
 > Once you know the theme, you can use it in the "--theme" argument to the xdg-icon-resource command.
-For example in Pop!\_OS 22.04 LTS, which uses a GNOME desktop environment, the above gsettings command will tell me that my theme is called "Pop".
-Then I can use the following xdg-icon-resource command to install the icon... same as the earlier example, just with an additional "--theme" argument:
+For example in Pop!\_OS 22.04 LTS, which used a GNOME desktop environment, the above gsettings command told me that my theme was called "Pop".
+Then used the following xdg-icon-resource commands to install the icon... same as the earlier example, just with an additional "--theme" argument:
 > ```bash
 > xdg-icon-resource install --theme Pop --context mimetypes --novendor --mode user --size 128 icons/quake-icon-128.png application-x-quake
+> xdg-icon-resource install --theme Pop --context mimetypes --novendor --mode user --size 512 icons/quake-icon-512.png application-x-quake
 > ```

 ## Applications